-Although electromagnetic induction is defined as an induced electrical signal across a conductor in a changing magnetic field, it can be used to explain the process in reverse as well.
+Although electromagnetic induction is defined as an induced electrical signal across a conductor in a changing magnetic field, it can be used to explain the reverse process.
 In other words, a varying voltage in a conductor will cause an effect in a magnetic field.

 When dealing with permanent magnets and conductive material, electromagnetic induction will cause relative movement between the two components in an attempt to maintain equilibrium.

-So electromagnetic induction can take place within a fixed conductor and a varying magnetic field; a stationary magnetic field and a moving conductor, or any situation where the relative movement between a magnetic field and a conductor is changing.
+So electromagnetic induction can occur within a fixed conductor and a varying magnetic field, a stationary magnetic field and a moving conductor, or any situation where the relative movement between a magnetic field and a conductor changes.